nabbers92/neural-spike-gen/README.md

 # Neural Spike Generator
-This program uses the LeapMotion controller to record hand position and generate artificial neuron firings based on hand movement in a two-dimensional plane.
-More to come...
+This library simulates neuron firings based off of hand movement.
+It is designed to take in velocity vectors and use this to generate spiking data which can then be used to test neural decoders.
+Specifically, it will be used in the future with Leap Motion controllers to capture motion data and use these velocities to generate artificial firings.